-Deakins earned his latest Oscar nomination for Denis Villeneuve's wintry thriller.
+Deakins earned one of his many Oscar nominations for Denis Villeneuve's wintry thriller.
 The aesthetic of Prisoners is less openly showy than other films on this list, with Deakins adopting a chilly-monochrome color scheme.
 Which makes this nightmare-spotlight shadowy shot of the brutalized Paul Dano stand out even more.

 12. The Last Gunshot, True Grit